-Future land uses within the IDP area identified a desire for additional growth including residential expansion, additional industrial growth as well as opportunities for expanded recreation areas and further development of lands adjacent to the highways for commercial purposes.
+Future land uses within the IDP area identified a desire for additional growth including residential expansion, industrial development as well as opportunities for expanded recreation areas and further development of lands adjacent to the highways for commercial purposes.

 The future land use vision established for this IDP was finalised through collaborative working sessions with stakeholders.